 ‘It’s turning the beach… into a buffet!’

-Tentacles is a 1977 Italian-American horror feature film directed by Ovidio G. Assonitis [as Oliver Hellman] (Madhouse; The Visitor; Beyond the Door, Piranha II: The Spawning) from a screenplay co-written by Jerome Max, Tito Carpi and Steven W. Carabatsos.
+Tentacles is a 1977 Italian-American horror film directed by Ovidio G. Assonitis [as Oliver Hellman] (Madhouse; The Visitor; Beyond the Door, Piranha II: The Spawning) from a screenplay co-written by Jerome Max, Tito Carpi and Steven W. Carabatsos.
 Italian title: Tentacoli

 The movie stars John Huston (The Visitor), Shelley Winters (Whoever Slew Auntie Roo?), Bo Hopkins (Uncle Sam), Henry Fonda (The Swarm), Delia Boccardo and Claude Akins (Where Evil Lives; The Norliss Tapes).